Obviously Five Believers

 Took a while before Bob recognised what was concealed in the tone of Elvis’ voice.

 The King had done his best to hide it by a cordial joviality which he seemed capable of turning in and out at will, like changing costumes on stage without the audience taking notice.
 Cordiality, at least not the intimate kind, did not come easy with Dylan.
-Sitting on a high stool, he indeed looked slightly uncomfortable.
-Thin and frail, wearing steel-rimmed glasses, he looked more like a misplaced intellectual, than the young singer who had created a revolt at the folkie convention in Newport when he picked up an electric guitar.
-To the peace loving flock of everlasting love and brotherhood among men, the mere sight of an electric guitar was an evil act of war.
+Sitting on a high stool, he looked uncomfortable.
+Thin and frail, wearing steel-rimmed glasses, he looked more like a misplaced intellectual, than the young singer who had created a revolt at the folkie convention in Newport with his electric guitar.
+To the flock of everlasting love and brotherhood among men, the mere sight of an electric guitar was an evil act of war.
 Only when Elvis’ voice softly resonated against his guitar, did he catch the shyness in it.
 At that moment he surprisingly realized to what great length the other man actually was going.

 “Strange,” Bob thought, “how this all reminds me of myself.”
 Coming to terms with the world had never been easy.
-He did not belong.
-Not in any crowd, anyway.
-Fame had made it all more complicated, and him more vulnerable.
+Fame had made it all more complicated.
 People stopped being people when they met him.
 There was awe, true enough, admiration as well, but people also felt they owned him.
 They felt connected to him in a way he’d never felt to others.
 At times he felt like a prisoner to their dreams.
 Their anticipations were much bigger than him, and sure a lot bigger than of what they anticipated of themselves.
-Fame ruled the world and he was only a pawn in their game.
-He had to brake lose.
+He had become a pawn in their game.
 The only way out was by paying close attention to other people.
 What they said and what they were actually saying.
 There was layer upon layer of invisible skin.
 Seeing the real you at last.
 Earlier that same evening he had almost been sick by nervousness.
 One thing was being in the same room as Elvis, another thing was to be in the same recording studio.
-That was a very different world.
-And no matter how you looked at it, and no matter how many records you had sold, Elvis was Elvis.
-The King.
-Now he was here, right beside him.
+No matter how you looked at it, and no matter how many records you had sold, Elvis was The King.

 A microphone stood like the last of the Mohicans in the middle of the dimly lit room.
 At the far end of the room, behind a glass wall, the technician sat bent over his tools.
 “I am in this recording studio with Elvis,” Bob told himself.
 “It’s past midnight and Elvis asked me if I wanted coffee.”
 He does not know what to reply.
 He did not want to be impolite or to do or say something which might offend Elvis.
 From the moment they met, he had sensed that was an easy thing to do.
 Bob had watched his steps.
 He had tried to relax and to sing as best as he could.
 They’ve been playing and singing together now for one hour, three hours?
 “Shit, I’ve lost track of time”, Bob tells himself.

 There’s a clock high above the glass wall, but the studio light is too poor for him to see what time it shows.
 His mother should have seen him now.
-Her son, Robert, in the same recording studio as Elvis Presley!
-That had been something.
-He could not wait to tell her.
+Her son, Robert, in the same recording studio as Elvis Presley.
 In the early days, back in Duluth, Minnesota, before he could spell guitar, she’d danced on the living room floor as the radio played the latest Elvis records.
 Bob feels like pinching his arm.
 “Women,” he muses, “carries the universe inside their wombs.
 They give birth to you and then they give birth to your children.”
 In an instant flash he is reminded he has forgotten to call Sara.
 Now it’s too late.
 The children would be sound asleep.

 “I’ll take a coke”, Bob finally says in a low, soft voice, running his hands restlessly through his hair.